Cow urine: COVID-19

+Cow urine and dung is believed by some in India to protect against COVID-19.
+There is however no scientific evidence that cow dung or urine improves immunity against COVID‐19, but consuming these products does increase the risk of animal-to-human disease transmission, such as E. coli and Mycobacterium paratuberculosis.
+Exposure also increases the risk of fungal infections such as mucormycosis in those with COVID-19.

 On 14 March 2020, a Akhil Bharat Hindu Mahasabha hosted a cow urine drinking party with over 200 people in attendance to ward off COVID-19.
 This urine drinking party was held weeks after a leader from Assam, India told state lawmakers during an assembly that "cow urine and cow dung can be used to treat the coronavirus".
 Leaders from BJP had previously called for the use of cow urine as medicine and a cure for cancer.

-In May 2021, two men in Manipur, India were jailed for stating that cow dung, cow urine and manure were not the cures for COVID-19.
+In May 2021, two men in Manipur, India, Erendro Leichombam and Kishorechandra Wangkhem, were jailed for stating that cow dung and cow urine were not cures for COVID-19.
 They had criticized the BJP on Facebook for recommending cow dung and cow urine and were arrested under India's National Security Act.
 They were jailed for 45 days.
+In July 2021, the Supreme Court of India ordered that Leichombam be released, saying that the "continued detention of the petitioner would be a violation of the right to life and personal liberty under Article 21 of the Constitution."
+The Manipur High Court also ordered the release of Wangkhem after two months in jail, citing parity with the Supreme Court decision in Leichombam's case.

 As a floor cleaner

 A floor-cleaning fluid called Gaunyle is marketed by an organisation called Holy Cow Foundation.
 Maneka Gandhi, Women and Child Development Minister, has proposed that Gaunyle be used instead of Phenyl in government offices.
 In May 2015, Rajendra Singh Rathore, Medical and Health Minister of Rajasthan, inaugurated a ₹40 million cow urine refinery in Jalore.
-The refinery was set up by Parthvimeda Gau Pharma Pvt.
-Ltd. which produces a floor cleaner called Gocleaner.